DurhamSmith/braindump/content/posts/DMM.md

         <!--list-separator-->

-        - <span class="org-todo todo NEXT">NEXT</span>  Look at all structures in figure 10 and categorize their defining features (lattice vectors)
+        -  NEXT Look at all structures in figure 10 and categorize their defining features (lattice vectors)

     <!--list-separator-->